 Since accurate locations are needed as the starting point for almost all quantitative earthquake studies (hazards, structure, engineering, earthquake physics, interactions between earthquakes in a sequence), as well as for emergency management, direction of fieldwork following a significant mainshock, and providing information to the public, our project will have wide implications.
 In particular our results will reduce losses from earthquakes in the United States by elevating the quality of almost all quantitative studies of earthquake hazard and earthquake interactions for the region we propose to study.

-Budget SUMMARY
+BUDGET SUMMARY

-Project Title:

-Principal Investigator(s)

-Proposed Start Date:

-Calibration of Seismographic Stations for Improved Earthquake Location in 40 States

-Paul Richards, PI Won-Young Kim, Co-PI
+Project Title: Calibration of Seismographic Stations for Improved Earthquake Location in 43 States Principal Investigator(s) Paul Richards, PI Won-Young Kim, Co-PI Proposed Start Date: January 1, 2007

-December 1, 2004

-Proposed Completion Date:
+Proposed Completion Date: December 31, 2007